donejs/donejs/tutorials/rapidstart/rapidstart.md

     });

-__$.View__ works with any template language, such as JAML, jQuery-tmpl, Mustache and super-powers them with:
+__$.View__ works with any template language, such as JAML, jQuery-tmpl, Mustache and superpowers them with:

   - Loading from scripts and external files
   - using templates with jQuery __modifiers__ like html